Javier Báez: 2016: World Series champions

 On May 8, in the last game of a four-game series at Wrigley Field, Báez hit a solo home run in the bottom of the 13th inning to lead the Cubs to a 4–3 victory and a four-game sweep of the Washington Nationals.
 On June 28, Báez hit a grand slam in the 15th inning to lead the Cubs in a win over the Cincinnati Reds.

 In Game 1 of the 2016 National League Division Series against the San Francisco Giants, Báez hit a solo home run off Giants starter Johnny Cueto in the 8th inning to account for the only run in a 1–0 Cubs victory.
 It was the first 1–0 win in a playoff game for the Cubs since game 4 of the 1906 World Series against the Chicago White Sox.
 In Game 4, Báez drove in Jason Heyward to cap off a four-run rally in the top of the ninth, sending the Cubs to the 2016 National League Championship Series with a 6–5 victory.

 During the first game of the 2016 National League Championship Series against the Los Angeles Dodgers, Báez stole home in the second inning.
 He was the first Cub to do this in a postseason game since 1907 when Jimmy Slagle accomplished this against the Detroit Tigers in game four of the 1907 World Series.
 Báez is also one of only 19 players in baseball history to steal home in a playoff game.
 Báez and Jon Lester were named NLCS co-MVPs, after Báez hit .318 with five RBIs, four doubles, and two stolen bases in the series, including three hits and three RBIs in Game 5.
-Baez would be part of the Cubs 2016 World Series win against the Cleveland Indians in 7 games, earning him his first World Series championship.
-Báez was the recipient of the Fielding Bible Award for his "defensive excellence at multiple positions."
+Baez was part of the Cubs 2016 World Series win against the Cleveland Indians in 7 games, earning his first World Series championship.
+He was the recipient of the Fielding Bible Award for his "defensive excellence at multiple positions."